In a building where every tenant wants something different, it can be difficult to accommodate each and every request.

 Visitor traffic in buildings can be seasonal or peak at different hours of the day

-SV3 is continually enhancing how we help our clients promote a safe and healthy office
+We are continually enhancing how we help our clients promote a safe and healthy office while dealing with regulations regarding reopening.

 As SV3 began adding safety features to make reopening easier and safer, there’s been one feature we keep getting asked about —